 What is really discouraging is that so many eager and motivated people get caught up thinking their financial dreams and goals will be achieved by their involvement with the Amway opportunity.
 Sadly, most will end up losing money because of the very training that was supposed to bring them success!
 Even the fiercest of Amway defenders have no documented proof of success.
 It appears that Amway success is elusive even to the most dedicated of IBOs.
+I have been running this blog (and another blog previously) going back to 2006.
+Many people have commented and came and gone, some making big claims that they will go diamond and come back to rub my face in it.
+Not a single IBO has returned with any evidence of achievements from Amway in all these years.

 So what's better than the Amway opportunity?
 Seems just about anything.
 In fact if you are involved in the training system, donating $100 a month to charity and doing nothing else would make you better off financially than particpating in Amway and the related training.
 Doing nothing would make you better off.
 Watching football games would also likely make you better off financially than Amway and the training systems.
 My recommendation (but you must make your own decision) is to simply find part time work and invest your extra income wisely.
 It isn't quick or flashy, but you are likely to benefit long term.
 Of course, your mileage may vary.
 Good luck on whatever you choose to do.